 The Adolescent Brain

 New findings at the National Institute of Mental Health (NIH) help explain some of the science behind the “storm and stress” associated with the teen years.
-New research reports that connections between the various parts of the brain increase over childhood as a result of white matter production and myelination (increase in connectivity and efficiency among neurons).
+Research reports that connections between the various parts of the brain increase over childhood as a result of white matter production and myelination (increase in connectivity and efficiency among neurons).
 These changes move from the front of the brain to the back between the ages of 6-13, subsiding after puberty.
 This growth connects the regions specialized for language and understanding spatial relations.
 Thus, the parietal and temporal areas that mediate spatial, sensory, auditory, and language functions are mostly mature by age 13.

 Prior to the maturation of the frontal lobes, young teens seem to use the amygdala to process emotions, a brain center responsible for mediating fear and other gut reactions.
 In addition, when shown emotionally loaded images or situations, teenage brains showed responses that were greater in intensity than were either younger children or adults.
 Research demonstrates adults use the frontal lobe as opposed to the amygdala for such processing.
 Scientists thus posit that the parts of the brain responsible for emotional responses are fully developed, possibly even hyper-reactive in young adolescents, compared to adults.
 However, the parts of the brain responsible for keeping emotional, impulsive responses in check have not reached maturity, and thus children this age aren't yet capable of making decisions that accurately assess risk or that are free of impulsivity.
-To help your child learn to better read emotions (by face and by context), try this listening game.
-Remaining part of your young teen’s life is thus extremely important.
-Together take this quiz and start (or continue) the dialog of providing support and infusion of values, but let the discussion be led by your child.

 While these brain changes may be what equips tweens to transition from dependence to independence, they may also be some of the reason behind their drive for pleasure seeking and limit testing.
 Adolescents’ still-developing frontal cortex and the need for social connection and acceptance may also explain their risk-taking behavior.
 However, as compelling as these changes are, they alone do not account for the behaviors we see in young adolescents.
 Instead, they interplay with genetics, environment, and experiences, making this transition from childhood to adulthood extremely complex.